dineshkumar8464/AI-for-Marketing-Project/README.md

 You can download the full documentation [here](https://github.com/dineshkumar8464/AI-for-Marketing-Project/blob/master/AI_FOR_MARKETING_REPORT.pdf).

-**Overview**:

-🧠 AI Marketing Content Generator
+# 🧠 AI Marketing Generator | Streamlit App 🚀
-This AI Marketing Content Generator is a Streamlit-based web application that leverages the power of Gemini Pro (gemini-2.5-pro-exp-03-25) and OpenAI GPT-3.5 models to help marketers and creators generate high-quality marketing content quickly and efficiently.
-With support for both single and bulk generation, the app offers a seamless experience for content creation and export.
+_A project developed during my AI Internship at Workcohol_

+## Developed by: Dinesh Kumar Manimela along with the Team
+📧 dineshmanimela088@gmail.com
+🌐 www.workcohol.com
+Chandrika, Bharath Sekhar, Sri lekha

+---

+## 📌 Project Overview

+**AI Marketing Generator** is a web-based application that leverages **Gemini (Google)** and **GPT-3.5 (OpenAI)** via **LangChain** to automate the creation of:
+- Marketing slogans
+- Ad copies
+- Campaign ideas

+It supports **bulk content generation**, **custom tones**, **SEO optimization**, **Image genration** from selected overview and **advanced export features**.
+The app also accepts **voice and image inputs**, this was partially implemented for accessibility.

+---

+## 🎯 Objective

+To streamline and scale marketing content creation using LLMs, enabling businesses and individuals to:
+- Save time
+- Reduce costs
+- Maintain branding consistency
+- Automate repetitive content generation tasks

+---

 **🔧 Features:**